The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Closing Concept Names in the Fixed Query Case and Surjective CSPs

-and to observe that all CQs in $q$ have the form $\exists x q'(x)$ with $q'(x)$ a dtCQ which enables the following modification: introduce a fresh concept name $B$, then for each CQ $\exists x q'(x)$ in $q$, take the \EL concepts $C_{q'}$ that corresponds to $q'(x)$ and extend $\Tmc'$ with $C_{q'} \sqsubseteq B$, and finally replace $q$ with the BAQ $\exists x \, B(x)$.
-In summary, we have obtained the following result. \begin{thm} For every $\mn{CSP}(\Imc)^\mn{sur}$, there is an OMQC $Q$ in $(\dllitecore,\NC,\text{BUtCQ})$ such that the complement of $\mn{CSP}(\Imc)^\mn{sur}$ has the same complexity as the evaluation problem for $Q$, up to polynomial time reductions.
-The same holds for $(\EL,\NC,\text{BAQ})$. \end{thm} We note that, as can easily be verified by checking the constructions in the proof of Lemma~\ref{lem:comp-csp-reduc-to-omqc}, the complement of $\mn{CSP}(\Imc)^\mn{sur}$ and the evaluation problem for $Q$ actually have the same complexity up to \emph{FO reductions} \cite{Immerman}.
+In summary, we have obtained the following result. \begin{thm} For every $\mn{CSP}(\Gamma)^\mn{sur}$, there is an OMQC $Q_{\Gamma}$ in $(\dllitecore,\NC,\text{BUtCQ})$ such that the complement of $\mn{CSP}(\Gamma)^\mn{sur}$ has the same complexity as the evaluation problem for $Q_{\Gamma}$, up to polynomial time reductions.
+The same holds for $(\EL,\NC,\text{BAQ})$. \end{thm} We note that, as can easily be verified by checking the constructions in the proof of Lemma~\ref{lem:comp-csp-reduc-to-omqc}, the complement of $\mn{CSP}(\Gamma)^\mn{sur}$ and the evaluation problem for $Q_{\Gamma}$ actually have the same complexity up to \emph{FO reductions} \cite{Immerman}.
 This links the complexity of the two problems even closer.
 For example, if one is complete for {\sc LogSpace} or in {\sc AC}$^0$, then so is the other.

-We now establish (almost) a converse of Theorem~\ref{thn:cspfirstdir} by showing that for every OMQC $Q$ from $(\alchi,\NC,\text{BUtCQ})$, there is a generalized surjective CSP that has the same complexity as the complement of the evaluation problem for $Q$, up to polynomial time reductions.
+We now establish a rather general converse of Theorem~\ref{thn:cspfirstdir} by showing that for every OMQC $Q$ from $(\alchi,\NC,\text{BUtCQ})$, there is a generalized surjective CSP that has the same complexity as the complement of the evaluation problem for $Q$, up to polynomial time reductions.